Carved signet rings were widely employed to authenticate legal documents.

 Help on using "The Romans"

-The Romans About the print version, and how to order it.
+The Romans About the print version (second edition 2008), and how to order it.

 Other Books by Antony Kamm